So your thinking about majoring in psychology?

 - I learned that in order to actually practice in the filed of psychology, AT MINIMUM a Master's degree is required.

-- I learned that I was not willing to devote another 2-4 years to my education, in order to continue on in the filed of psychology.
+- I learned that I was not willing to devote another 2-4 years to my education, in order to continue on in the field of psychology.

 - I learned that with an associates degree or bachelors degree, your career prospects open up, regardless of what you majored in.